hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Viewing Cloud Code History.md

    Default *Workspace* selection in *Base*... | ...shows all other saved Snapshots in *Compare With*

 *2.* Click *Compare*.
-* If there are no Cloud Code differences between the two Snapshots, then you'll see a message to tell you this:
+* If there are no Cloud Code differences between the two Snapshots, then you'll see a message telling you this:

 ![](img/CloudHistory/18.png)